Biden labels Trump backers as ‘garbage’

 Date

-(MENAFN) In a recent online discussion organized by the Hispanic advocacy group Voto Latino, outgoing President Joe Biden referred to supporters of Republican presidential candidate Donald trump as "garbage."
-This comment was made in the context of condemning remarks made by a speaker at Trump’s rally, where the speaker allegedly likened Puerto Rico to "a floating island of garbage."
+(MENAFN) During a recent Zoom call organized by the Hispanic advocacy group Voto Latino, President Joe Biden stirred controversy by labeling supporters of Republican presidential candidate Donald trump as "garbage."
+The comment came as he was addressing the fallout from a joke made by comedian Tony Hinchcliffe, who compared Puerto Rico to “a floating island of garbage in the middle of the ocean.”
+Biden initially referred to a speaker at Trump’s Madison Square Garden rally who echoed similar sentiments, asserting that Puerto Ricans are “good, decent honorable people.”

-During the Zoom call, Biden highlighted comedian Tony Hinchcliffe's joke from a previous event and expressed his outrage at the characterization of Puerto Rico.
-He emphasized that Puerto Ricans are "good, decent honorable people," and directed his criticism at the rhetoric coming from Trump’s rally.
-Biden stated, “The only garbage I see floating out there is his supporters,” arguing that Trump's demonization of Latinos is both “unconscionable” and “un-American,” and goes against the nation’s values.

-Biden further accused Trump of attempting to "divide the country based on race" and asserted that the Democratic candidate, Vice President Kamala Harris, would serve as a leader for all Americans, regardless of their background.
+Biden expressed his outrage over the remarks made at the rally, stating, “The only garbage I see floating out there is his supporters.”
+He condemned the speaker’s characterization of Puerto Ricans as “unconscionable” and “un-American,” emphasizing that such rhetoric contradicts the values the nation stands for.
+He further accused Trump of attempting to "divide the country based on race," while asserting that Vice President Kamala Harris would be a president for all Americans.

-However, Biden later sought to clarify his remarks on social media platform X, explaining that he was specifically referring to the "hateful rhetoric" directed at Puerto Rico by Trump’s supporters at the rally.
-“That’s all I meant to say,” he wrote, asserting that the comments made at that rally do not reflect the true values of the nation.
+Following the backlash from his comments, Biden took to social media platform X to clarify his statement.
+He explained that he was specifically condemning the hateful rhetoric directed at Puerto Rico by Trump’s supporters, stating, “That’s all I meant to say.
+The comments at that rally don’t reflect who we are as a nation.”

-The president's remarks quickly drew criticism from Trump's allies.
-Republican Senator Marco Rubio responded strongly, asserting that Biden's comments were disrespectful to "everyday Americans who love their country."
-Rubio called for the Harris campaign to apologize, emphasizing, “We are not garbage, we are patriots who love America,” during a Trump rally in Allentown, Pennsylvania.
+Biden's remarks were met with swift condemnation from Trump's allies.
+Republican Senator Marco Rubio criticized the president's choice of words, arguing that he was insulting everyday Americans who love their country.
+Rubio called for the Harris campaign to issue an apology, stating, “We are not garbage; we are patriots who love America,” during a Trump rally in Allentown, Pennsylvania.

-This exchange highlights the ongoing political tensions and deep divisions within the country as the presidential race heats up.
-Biden’s comments and the subsequent backlash underscore the contentious atmosphere surrounding the election, particularly regarding issues of race and national identity.

 Legal Disclaimer: